 Grab a beer at the Lazy Lizard Bar & Grill at the Split, which is calm and relaxing during the day but takes on a bit more of a party vibe after sunset.
 The Split has a sandy beach area with chairs and picnic tables, but to prevent erosion during heavy storms, there’s a cement barrier bolstering the beach.
 Fortunately, access to the water is as easy as stepping over the barrier or jumping off the pier.

 The drop-off in the ocean is extremely gradual; you’ll have to walk pretty far out in the water to find yourself over your head.
 The beach’s shallow nature lends itself well to activities like snorkeling, floating on inner tubes, or sitting in the gentle surf.
-There are usually food vendors walking around the beach selling treats like coconut juice and fresh empanadas.
+There are usually food vendors walking around the Caribbean beach selling treats like coconut juice and fresh empanadas.

 To get to Caye Caulker, take a water taxi from the Belize City Water Taxi Terminal.
 The ride takes about 45 minutes and from there it’s about a 10-minute walk to the Split from the pier on Caye Caulker.

 If you’re looking for the quintessential beach town, head to Placencia, where you’ll find colorful guesthouses, beach bars, and expats and locals doing yoga and playing music on the beach.

 The town was named in the 1800s and roughly translates to “pleasant point,” which is quite fitting as it’s located at the tip of the 16-mile-long Placencia Peninsula.
 While it looks like a laid-back town, and it certainly is, it’s also one of Belize’s most popular beach spots.
 Locals are a mix of fishermen continuing seafaring traditions and non-natives who work at the many boutique hotels and fresh seafood restaurants in the area.